saanuregh/deepcool-ch170/README.md

 The application will:

-- Automatically detect and connect to HWiNFO's shared memory
 - Connect to the CH170 display device (VID: 0x363B, PID: 0x0013)
 - Begin updating the display with sensor data
 - Cycle through display modes every 5 refresh cycles (configurable in code)